SexChrLab/CCLE_SexChr/GTEX/ReadMe.txt

 ## Acknowledgments
-Thanks to the GTEx project for providing the data used in this analysis and to the researchers who contributed to the understanding of sex chromosomes and gene expression.
+Thanks to the GTEx project for providing the data used in this analysis.